 Customer behaviors are strong signals of customer lifecycle stage, giving you an opportunity to influence the velocity with which they move from one stage to the next.

-Behavioral marketing benefits
+Behavioral segmentation benefits

-Behavioral segmentation examples for marketers
+Behavioral segmentation examples

 However, it’s certainly worth exploring a couple fairly specific behavioral segmentation examples to give you some additional context as to what’s achievable with this approach.